pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/other-components.md

 ### UxrDependentGrabbable

-Manages dependencies between `UxrGrabbableObject` entities.
-This component can be used to create relationships where grabbing or releasing one object affects another.
+Component that allows a `UxrGrabbableObject` object be grabbed only if another object is being grabbed.
+For instance, it can be added to a grenade pin to make sure the pin is never grabbed unless the grenade is being grabbed too.
+Otherwise the pin could be removed by mistake when trying to grab the grenade.

 ### UxrGrabbableResizable

-Allows a `UxrGrabbableObject` to be resized during manipulation.
+Allows a `UxrGrabbableObject` to be resized using two-handed manipulation.
 This enables interactions where users can scale objects by grabbing them with two hands and moving them apart or together.

 ### UxrEnableComponentWhileGrabbable